St. Philips Chambers

 Introduction

-Nick Brown, originally from the West Country, has been at St Philips throughout his time at the Bar.
-In 2006, he completed a broad-based pupillage here and, as a new tenant, practised across a range of fields.
-He now practises in the area of care proceedings and also has experience of cases involving wardship, forced marriage and FGM.
+Originally from the West Country, Nick has been at St Philips throughout his career at the Bar.
+From 2005-2006, he undertook a broad-based pupillage here and, as a new/junior tenant, practised across a range of fields.
+He has now long since specialised in care proceedings and also has an interest in cases involving wardship, forced marriage and FGM.

-Nick has joined with other members of Chambers in providing seminars and lectures to solicitors and social workers throughout the region.
-He has published a number of articles in the area of children law (including a series short-listed for the inaugural Family Law Awards and taught at university level).
-He has also acted as a pupil supervisor and is a member of the pupillage committee.
+Nick has joined with other members of Chambers in providing training to solicitors and social workers throughout the region.
+Nick has published a number of articles in the area of children law (including a series short-listed for the inaugural Family Law Awards and taught at university level).
+Nick has also acted as a pupil supervisor and has been a member of the pupillage committee.

-Nick is very committed to what he does and aims to provide a highly professional service in a manner, he hopes, that is both approachable and sympathetic.
+Nick is very committed to what he does and aims to provide a highly professional service in a way, he hopes, that is both approachable and sympathetic.

 Public Law Care and Adoption

-• As second junior, a father whose child had been taken to Syria by his mother who had joined ISIS
+• As second junior, a father whose child had been taken to Syria by his mother who then became a member of ISIS

 • As second junior, a mother facing allegations of intra-familial sexual abuse at a fact-finding hearing lasting four months